Pat-Vdv/Aude/doc/code.md

 ## js/lib/libD/1.1/core.js

-This is the entry point of `libD`, a library that does a various things.
+This is the entry point of `libD`, a library that does various things.

 Notable parts of `libD` used in Aude are: